Lisa Hanawalt

 Lisa Hanawalt (born June 1983) is an American illustrator, writer, and cartoonist.
 She has published comic series, as well as three books of illustrations.
 She worked as the production designer and a producer of the Netflix animated series BoJack Horseman (2014–2020), and co-hosted the podcast Baby Geniuses (2012–2024) with comedian Emily Heller.
 She created and executive produced the Netflix/Adult Swim animated series Tuca & Bertie (2019–2022).
+She reteamed with Bojack Horseman creator Raphael Bob-Waksberg on Long Story Short (2025–present), an animated comedy-drama.

 Life and career

 Early life

 Hanawalt was born in Palo Alto, California, to Stanford biologists Philip Hanawalt and Graciela Spivak.
 Her mother was born and raised in Argentina by a family of Jewish refugees originally from Odesa.

 Hanawalt was educated at Henry M. Gunn High School.
 She attended UCLA, graduating with a B.A. in art in 2006.